BioMeDS/onboarding-base-module/README.md

 #### 6. Download the data provided by this [realistic dataset](https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BSST700)
 The dataset consists of 171 selected tiles from the right hemisphere of a mouse brain.
 Each tile has the dimensions 1000x1000 pixels and contains 6 imaging channels (nuclei channel, anchor channel and 4 coding channels) in which different markers were used.
 For each tile 4 sequencing rounds were performed.

-To download all of the files, you have to manually download each file on its own if you use Windows.
+To download all the files, you have to manually download each file on its own if you use Windows.
 On Linux you can download all files together using FTP.
 The dataset consists of the following files:

 | File | Explanation |
 | ---- | ----------- |